 REG: I have a couple of irons in the fire.
 I’m writing a project now – I don’t know if I should say specifically what it is – but it’s about a well-known historical figure within the music industry.

-Thanks to Rashaad for talking to us about his film!
-Learn more about PREMATURE at prematurefilm.com or at the IFC Films website.
-You can also follow the film on Twitter, Facebook, or Instagram.
+Thanks to Rashaad for talking to us about PREMATURE.
+Learn more about the film at prematurefilm.com follow the film on Twitter, Facebook, or Instagram.

 This interview has been edited for clarity.